 Preheat oven to 350F.

 In a large bowl mix together the first 6 ingredients (the oats through to the salt).
 Stir in the maple syrup, oil, vanilla and spices.
-And then combine the cherries, pepitas and coconut.
+And then combine the dried cranberries, pepitas and coconut.
 Use your hands to shape dough into tablespoon sized balls.
 Place balls onto a prepared cookie sheet, spaced 2″ apart and slightly flatten the balls with your hands.
 Bake for 8-12 minutes or until tops are slightly golden.
 Let cool on tray for 5 minutes before transferring onto a wire rack to cool completely.
 Makes about 12 cookies.